-#1 Complete 16 hours of observation in a clinical setting with a Registered Technologist in Radiography using the Observation Form and instructions found at the end of this Information Packet. #2 Attend a mandatory Radiographic Imaging Program Briefing.
-Register for a date from the options available through the Program Briefing Registration found on the Radiographic Imaging page on the Rhodes State College website. #3 Validate both an overall (college or high school) and calculated GPA of 2.5 or higher.
-A calculated GPA is defined as the average GPA of program specific coursework (excludes SDE 1010).
-The following URL can be utilized to calculate the curriculum specific GPA: https://www.registrar.iastate.edu/students/grades/gpa-calc #4 Completion of pre-requisite courses: BHS-1390 (Medical Terminology) BIO-1110 (Anatomy and Physiology I) MTH-1370 (College Algebra) SDE-1010 (First Year Experience) #5 The student must be at least 18 years of age by the start of the first clinical experience (fall semester of the first year of the RAD program).
+#1 using the Observation Form and instructions found at the end of this Information Packet. #2 Attend a mandatory Radiographic Imaging Program Briefing.
+Register for a date from the options available through the Program Briefing Registration found on the Radiographic Imaging page on the Rhodes State College website at www.rhodesstate.edu/academic-programs/radiographic-imaging.html . #3 Complete pre-requisite semester courses with the following minimum grade: BIO 1110 - Anatomy & Physiology I - 'C' or higher MTH 1370 - College Algebra - 'C' or higher BHS 1390 - Medical Terminology - 'B' or higher COM 1110 - English Composition - 'C' or higher #4 The student must be at least 18 years of age by the start of the first clinical experience